 1.17.
-Core management involving the total redesign of the reactor core (e.g. conversion of a conventional core with many fuel assemblies to a compact core with few assemblies) is beyond the scope of this Safety Guide; instead the requirements on the design of research reactors established in SSR-3 [1] should be followed.
-Similarly, the design and installation of a new experimental device that has major safety significance or the potential to give rise to radiological consequences off-site is beyond the scope of this Safety Guide.
+Core management involving the total redesign of the reactor core (e.g. conversion of a conventional core with many fuel assemblies to a compact core with few assemblies) is beyond the scope of this Safety Guide; instead, the requirements for the design of research reactors established in SSR-3 [1] should be followed.
+Similarly, the design and installation of a new experimental device that has major safety significance or the potential to give rise to off-site radiological consequences is outside the scope of this Safety Guide.